 The Colonial Williamsburg Foundation is pleased to invite applications for short-term residential fellowships at the John D. Rockefeller, Jr. Library, with its distinguished collection of primary and secondary sources relating to eighteenth-century Williamsburg, the colonial Chesapeake, African American studies, decorative arts and material culture through 1830, archaeology, architectural history, digital history, and historic preservation.
 An important component of the work of the Foundation’s Division of Research and Historical Interpretation, Rockefeller Library fellowships primarily support research on topics related to British America, the American Revolution, and the Early Republic.

-Gilder Lehrman Short-Term Residential Fellowship, available for one to three months, supports projects that clearly relate to the Foundation’s primary academic and interpretive priorities, noted above.
-They are open to all doctoral candidates, advanced scholars, and independent researchers.
+The Gilder Lehrman Short-Term Residential Fellowship, available for one to three months, supports projects that clearly relate to the Foundation’s primary academic and interpretive priorities, noted above.
+It is open to all doctoral candidates, advanced scholars, and independent researchers.

 Robert M. & Annetta J. Coffelt and Robert M. Coffelt, Jr. Fellowship

-The Robert M. & Annetta J. Coffelt and Robert M. Coffelt, Jr. Fellowship, available for between one and three months, is intended for doctoral candidates and junior scholars working on topics related to the American Revolution, Early Republic, or ideas and philosophies of America’s founding fathers.
+The Robert M. & Annetta J. Coffelt and Robert M. Coffelt, Jr. Fellowship, available for one to three months, is intended for doctoral candidates and junior scholars working on topics related to the American Revolution, Early Republic, or ideas and philosophies of America’s founding fathers.

 To apply, submit a succinct project description (not to exceed 1,000 words) and a curriculum vitae.
 Proposals must be submitted electronically as PDF or Word files via email to firstname.lastname@example.org.
 In addition, three letters of recommendation should be sent directly to the Library either via email or sent to the address below.
 The application deadlines are May 1 and November 1.

 Williamsburg, Virginia 23187-1776 USA